cascadiajs/cascadiajs/app/markdown/2025/buy-tickets.md

 ---
 ## Ticket Release Schedule

-Tickets are released in batches.
+Our tickets are released in batches.
 Each batch is limited in quantity, so please make sure you act fast to secure your ticket.

 <table class="styled-table">
     <thead>